AFFORDABLE DO IT YOURSELF HOME PROJECT | CHALK/MINERAL PAINT HOME PROJECT | DIY COFFEE TABLE PROJECT | HOW TO PAINT GLASS

 How is this going to hold up?

 So far, this beauty is holding up great.
 Honestly, though, I can’t say I would use this technique on glass that receives daily wear and tear from toddlers banging their toys and husbands who use coffee tables as a foot-rest.
-Although the chalk paint does bond well (don’t forget to wax for protection!), I would save painting on glass for pieces that are more decorative.
+Although the chalk/mineral paint we made with BB Frösch Paint Transformer does bond well (don’t forget to wax for protection!), I would save painting on glass for pieces that are more decorative.
 In this case, the table was free, we didn’t love the color or the glass, and the whole process only took a couple of hours--totally worth it!

 Visit here for details on achieving a weathered wood look on actual wood, like these projects: